coredex-source/ForceGL2.0-1.2x/README.md

 **While it is fine to use this mod to run newer versions of Minecraft, please do consider upgrading to a newer graphic card as soon as possible.**

 ## I found an issue!
-Due to the statement above (that you are running the game on an unsupported OpenGL), I cannot provide support for issues you may experience in this mod.
+Due to the statement above (that you are running the game on an unsupported OpenGL), I cannot provide extreme support for issues you may experience in this mod.
 This mod simply changes the OpenGL version and does not apply any other changes to the game's code.
+I will still provide as much support as I can.

 ## Compiling the mod
 If you want to compile ForceGL20 by yourself, use the following command:
 ```
 ./gradle build
 ```
-Use the build from fabric/build/libs.
+Use the build from {LoaderType}/build/libs.

 ## Orignal mod
-For Minecraft 1.19 and below use the orignal mod by KabanFriends - [Github](https://github.com/KabanFriends/ForceGL20) [Modrinth](https://modrinth.com/mod/forcegl20)
+Orignal mod by KabanFriends - [Github](https://github.com/KabanFriends/ForceGL20) [Modrinth](https://modrinth.com/mod/forcegl20)